SUSE-Cloud/socok8s/doc/source/deploy-guide/overview.rst

   :ref:`targethosts`.
 If you are not coming with your own node for `deployer`, this tooling can create one for you (currently only on OpenStack).

-* The CaaSP cluster must run CaaSP version 3.
-If you are not coming with your own CaaSP cluster, this tooling can create one for you (currently only on OpenStack).
+* The :term:`CaaSP` cluster must run :term:`CaaSP` version 3.
+If you are not
+  coming with your own :term:`CaaSP` cluster, this tooling can create one for you (currently only on OpenStack).

-* The SES cluster must run SES 5.
-If you are not coming with your own SES cluster, this tooling can create an "All-in-one" node for SES for you (currently only on OpenStack).
+* The :term:`SES` cluster must run :term:`SES` 5.
+If you are not coming with your own :term:`SES` cluster, this tooling can create an "All-in-one" node for :term:`SES` for you (currently only on OpenStack).